fayez-nazzal/TestGPT/README.md

 # TestGPT

-A command-line tool that uses OpenAI API to generate unit tests for your files automatically.
+A command-line tool for generating unit tests for your files automatically using OpenAI API.

 ![](testgpt.webp)